Pro Bowl: Game honors

 A Player of the Game was honored 1951–1956.
 1957–1971, awards were presented to both an Outstanding Back and an Outstanding Lineman.
 In 1972 and since 2014, there are awards for both an Outstanding Offensive Player and an Outstanding Defensive Player.
 1973–2007, only one Player of the Game award was honored (though thrice this award has been presented to multiple players in a single game).
 In 2008 the award was changed to Most Valuable Player (MVP).

 Players are paid for participating in the game with the winning team receiving a larger payout.
 The chart below shows how much the players of their respective teams earn:

 Rule differences

 Although there is no official rule against tackling, the players in the Pro Bowl have come to a gentlemen's agreement to do little if any tackling.
 On the vast majority of plays, the ball carrier either gives up as soon as a defensive player grabs him, or goes out of bounds to avoid contact.
 In that sense it is essentially a two-hand touch football game.
-A future ban on tackling and contact is being considered.

 In addition to the above, the Pro Bowl does have different rules from regular NFL games to make the game safer with a view towards incorporating some of these rules to future NFL regular season games.